roshan36691/Project-1-Studying-Ireland-s-Climate-Change-Indices/README.md

-This repository contains the code and datasets used in my Master dissertation, which focuses on climate data analysis and visualization for Ireland and Germany, and its application to ecological experiments.
+This repository contains the codes and datasets used in my Master dissertation, which focuses on climate data analysis and visualization for Ireland and Germany, and its application to ecological experiments.

 # Dataset and Jupiter notebook files used in this project
 ## For Ireland